Books with Unique Loan Restrictions

 There are a few ways to access online library resources from off-campus.
 We recommend using the campus VPN to access these resources.
 UCSC students, faculty, emeriti, and staff with a current library account are eligible for the remote access service.

-If you are planning to use the OCA proxy option, your library barcode number acts as your log in, and must be activated with the library before you can use this service.
+If you choose to login via the library proxy server, you can either use your CruzID gold password, or you can use your library barcode number.
+If you login using your library barcode number, it must be activated with the library before you can use this service.
 You may activate your library barcode number in the following ways:

 For more information and to log in, please refer to the Off Campus Access page.